 Groove isn’t just about how deep your sense of pocket is, but it also has to do with how you execute and articulate the notes you are playing.
 There is a huge difference between playing a groove and playing a groove that has feeling to move millions of people.
 Do you want to be the drummer to play that groove that people recognize within 3 or 4 seconds of hearing it?
 (Sunday Bloody Sunday?????).

 A simple and fun exercise is to play a groove and then work on controlling the dynamics of each individual limb.
 This can be difficult at first, but keep at it and you’ll soon see results.

-Another great exercise for getting command over your groove is to practice playing crescendos and decrescendos with the entire beat, to improve your control of all the limbs as a unit.
+Another great exercise for getting command over your groove is to practice playing crescendos and decrescendos with the entire beat, to improve your control of all the limbs as a unit (check out example "d").

 Set the click at 60bpm (or slower) and play quarter notes with all four limbs in unison.
 Do this for a minimum of 5 minutes at a time, or, if you are disciplined enough, for up to 30 minute.
 Focus on getting the notes right into the groove.
 Don’t rush or slow down.
 Stay relaxed and in the pocket, making it sound even and fluid.